GeekFoolish/dbd-dataset/README.md

-# dbd-library
+# dbd-dataset
-Dead by Daylight library that includes .json files for the survivors, killers, and their perks.
+A comprehensive dataset of Dead by Daylight survivors, killers, and their perks.